The Best of Beautiful Tahiti Discover Your Hidden Paradise

 La Plage de Maui (Tahiti Iti)

 This beachside spot offers fresh seafood with your feet in the sand, so the setting feels easy and laid-back.
-The food still stands out.
+Even so, the food still stands out.

 L'O à la Bouche